 Coronavirus Aid, Relief, and Economic Security (CARES) Act – Read the full text of the federal legislation.
 Find related resources below:

-- U.S. Treasury – Coronavirus Relief Fund Guidance for State, Territorial, Local and Tribal Governments
+- U.S. Treasury – CARES Act Assistance for State, Local and Tribal Governments

 COVID-19 Resources for South Carolina Counties – Information and resources gathered by the South Carolina Association of Counties.

 COVID-19 Resources for South Carolina Municipalities – Information and resources gathered by the Municipal Association of South Carolina.

 GFOA Resource Center for Coronavirus Response – A summary of available resources and guidance from various federal agencies.